Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Acupuncture for Epilepsy

-Acupuncture is a common treatment for seizures.
+Acupuncture is a standard treatment for seizures.
 Studies conducted in China and Norway have uncovered some promising signs for acupuncture as a seizure treatment.
-However, some scientists are still exploring whether acupuncture is a reliable treatment for epilepsy (x).
+However, some scientists are still exploring whether acupuncture is a reliable treatment for epilepsy. (x)

 Natural Supplements for Epilepsy

-- Resveratrol is being studied for easing symptoms of epilepsy (x)
+- A scientific study using Resveratrol supports the supplement for easing symptoms of epilepsy (x)

-- 5 HTP, a precursor to serotonin, may reduce the severity of seizures (x)
+- 5 HTP may reduce the severity of seizures based on a study performed on mice (x)

-- Vitamin E shows promise in reducing seizure frequency and oxidative stress in patients with epilepsy (x)
+- Vitamin E shows promise in reducing seizure frequency and oxidative stress based on a study performed on 65 patients with epilepsy (x)

-- Acetyl L-Carnitine is being studied as a potential treatment for seizures (x, x)
+- Scientific studies support Acetyl L-Carnitine is as a potential treatment for seizures, including other commonly used supplements (x) (x)

 Living with Epilepsy

 Living with epilepsy is about living with seizures, but there’s more to consider.
-Besides seizures, patients may struggle with other related health conditions and epilepsy-related constraints.
-This impacts an individual’s quality of life, especially if epilepsy is resistant to treatment.
-Challenges in school and employment, as well as independent living and driving, are some issues that those with epilepsy often have to live with (x).
+Besides episodes, patients may struggle with other related health conditions and epilepsy-related constraints.
+It impacts an individual’s quality of life, especially if epilepsy is resistant to treatment.
+Challenges in school and employment and independent living and driving are issues that those with epilepsy often have to live with (x).

 Migraines and Epilepsy

-Migraines and seizures are related, and their symptoms can cause a misdiagnosis.
-Migraine headaches are more common in people with epilepsy than in the general population (x).
+Migraines and seizures interrelate, and their symptoms can cause a misdiagnosis.
+Migraine headaches are more common in people with epilepsy than in the general population. (x)

 Memory Loss and Epilepsy

-Some types of epileptic seizures may affect memory — before, during or after the seizure.
-The greater the incidence of seizure, the greater probability for some measure of memory loss.
-The likelihood of memory loss depends on which area of the brain is experiencing the abnormal activity (x, x).
+Some types of epileptic seizures may affect memory — before, during, or after the episode.
+The greater the incidence of attack, the greater probability for some measure of memory loss.
+The likelihood of memory loss depends on which area of the brain is experiencing abnormal activity. (x)

 Sleep and Epilepsy

-Seizures can disrupt sleep, increase nighttime wakefulness, and reduce the quality of one’s sleep (x).
+Seizures can disrupt sleep, increase nighttime wakefulness, and reduce one’s sleep. (x)

 The Bottom Line

-Epilepsy is a neurological condition that occurs as a result of excessive and abnormal brain impulses.
+Epilepsy is a neurological condition that occurs because of excessive and abnormal brain impulses.
 Epilepsy’s primary symptom is a series of recurring seizures.
-The seizures can exhibit different characteristics, depending on the area of the brain that is affected.
-The cause behind epilepsy can be brain injury and other factors, but some causes are unknown.
+The seizures can exhibit unique characteristics, depending on the area of the affected brain.
+The cause of epilepsy can be brain injury and other factors, but some reasons are unknown.
 There are side effects that patients deal with besides seizures, including social factors and issues about living independently.
-Drugs and surgery are two primary ways that doctors use in reducing seizures.
-Some patients find relief by following a recommended diet change, or by taking natural supplements and remedies.
+Drugs and surgery are two primary ways that doctors use in reducing attacks.
+Some patients find relief by following a recommended diet change or by taking natural supplements and remedies.
 Patients, both young and old, are still waiting for a cure for epilepsy.